-The Brandcenter program is focused on preparing students for successful careers.
-The working environment is similar to that of agencies and their clients.
-Teams of students work together to develop ideas and campaigns that solve business problems strategically and creatively.
-They also learn how to present those ideas in engaging and persuasive ways.
+The overall work environment at the Brandcenter is similar to that of agencies and their clients.
+Teams of students from all concentrations work together to develop ideas and campaigns that solve business problems strategically and creatively.
+Students also learn how to present those ideas in engaging and persuasive ways.

 Student learning outcomes